Board of Directors

 Carrie Waters Schmidt

-Carrie is a Financial Planner and business owner at Lincoln Financial Advisors.
-She is highly organized and goal-oriented with a history of successfully lifting non-profit Boards off the ground and on to being self-sufficent entities.
+Carrie is a Financial Planner and business owner of Equanimity Wealth Planning and Investing in Madison, WI.
+She is highly organized and goal-oriented with a history of successfully lifting non-profit Boards off the ground and on to being self-sufficient entities.

 As a person diagnosed with anxiety, Carrie understands and empathizes with those who share this experience.
 Carrie believes in the role YogAutism can play in anxiety reduction, among the many other benefits, which can lead to experiencing a higher quality of life which we all deserve.